Using liteAPI webhooks

 This makes webhooks ideal for:

-- Keeping your internal booking state in sync with liteAPI
+- Keeping your internal booking state in sync with liteAPI (hotels and flights, where enabled)

 - Triggering downstream workflows (emails, CRM updates, analytics, fulfillment)